Introduction

 Think about this

 for a moment.
 What experience must every infant encounter?
-Well, its
+Well, it’s

 the experience of lying naked and helpless during dressing, feeding, bathing,